uzairahmed4/Centralized-Mutual-Exclusion-Traffic-System/README.md

 ## Notes
 Ensure ports 7000 and 7001 are available and not in use by other applications.
 Handle exceptions gracefully and log activities for debugging purposes.

+## License
+This project is licensed under the [MIT License](./LICENSE.txt).

+## Contact
+For any questions, feedback, or collaborations, feel free to reach out:
+- Email: uzairahmedrak@gmail.com